MDBarbier/SOLID-MVC-Demo/README.md

 - ViewModels: contains composite models as required by Views
 - Views: contains razor view files
 - wwwroot/css: stylesheets for the application
-- wwwroot/js: stylesheets for the application
+- wwwroot/js: javascript files for the application

 ## IOC